 Unless it’s you and a laptop, you need some furniture.
 The bare minimum you should have is a desk with chair.
 Of course, there is much more you can buy.
 Here’s a list of considerations:

 I spent the most money on my office chair because I want to be comfortable and sit ergonomically.
 I opted for the Herman Miller Aeron chair, but there are many other office chair options.
-I admit that the Herman Miller chair isn’t the prettiest, but in this case I opted for form over function.
+I admit that the Herman Miller chair isn’t the prettiest, but in this case I opted for function over form.

 3. Filing cabinet(s)